-- Class A: Career-related programs with 40 or more hours of instruction, for which tuition is at least \$4,000.
-A career-related program is defined as a program that has the purpose of enhancing students' employability or ability to carry out a career occupation. - Class B: Career-related programs at designated/interim designated institutions, other than Class A programs, for which tuition is at least \$1,000. - Class C: Language programs at designated/interim designated institutions that are longer than six months or for which tuition is at least \$4,000.
+- Class A:Career-related programs with 40 or more hours of instruction, for which tuition is at least \$4,000.
+A career-related program is defined as a program that has the purpose of enhancing students' employability or ability to carry out a career occupation. - Class B: Career-related programs, other than Class A programs, for which tuition is at least \$1,000. - Class C: Language programs that are longer than six months or for which tuition is at least \$4,000.
 A language program is defined as a program that has as its learning objective that students gain or improve proficiency in a language.